 The LES service area includes the corporate area of the City and an area outside the City's corporate limits.
 The service area covers approximately 200 square miles, of which approximately 91 square miles are within the City limits.
 Approximately 4% of LES' customers are located outside the City's corporate limits.
 To the extent that the corporate limits of the City are expanded in the future, Nebraska law provides that the service area of LES may likewise be expanded.
 The LES service area is totally surrounded by Norris Public Power District.
 LES and Norris have an agreement providing a mechanism for orderly expansion of the LES service area as the City expands.
 LES holds an exclusive franchise to serve customers within its service area.
 Nebraska law contains certain provisions pertaining to the rights of municipalities within the State to acquire the electric distribution systems associated with providing service to residents of the municipality.
-Only one municipality, the City of Waverly, with a population of approximately 3,300, is located within the LES service area and has been served by LES under a franchise agreement since 1986.
+The City of Waverly, with a population of approximately 3,500, is located within the LES service area and has been served by LES under a franchise agreement since 1986.
 A renewal agreement with an initial term of ten years, plus an automatic renewal provision calling for continued five year extension until terminated by either party providing notice to the other was put in place November 1, 2006.
 LES' financial results would not be materially adversely affected by the loss of the Waverly energy sales and revenues.

-LES served 130,537 retail customers as of December 31, 2012, of which 87% were residential, 12% were commercial and industrial and the balance, approximately 1%, was governmental and other.
-The total number of customers increased 0.9% in 2008, 0.9% in 2009, 0.4% in 2010, 0.6% in 2011 and 1.1% in 2012.
+LES served 133,285 retail customers as of December 31, 2014, of which 87% were residential, 12% were commercial and industrial and the balance, approximately 1%, was governmental and other.

+The total number of customers increased 0.4% in 2010, 0.6% in 2011, 1.1% in 2012, 0.9% in 2013 and 1.1% in 2014.